Summeli/AntSnes/AntSnes/sis/readme.txt

 Additional thanks
 -----------------

-* ZodTTD I used some code from his iPhone port too
+* ZodTTD I used the same version of CPU core as his Snes4Iphone project

 * Mark and Jean-loup for zlib library.